 3. MAIN READING ROOM.
 General reference books are placed in this room on open shelves while other books are kept for call.
 The reference librarian's desk is located in this room.
 4. ASSIGNED READING ROOM.
 On the first floor there is an assigned reading room where books are kept containing references which various instructors assign to their students.

-Students may not take books from the assigned reading room without permission from the attendant; only one book at a time may be taken for reading in the room, and the book must be returned to the assigned reading room desk within two hours.
+Students may not take books from the assigned reading room without permission from the attendant: only one book at a time may be taken for reading in the room, and the book must be returned to the assigned reading room desk within two hours.
 Books may be taken out overnight after 9:30 p. m.
-(Sundays after 5:30 p. m.) and must be returned before 8:10 a. m. on the following morning, with the exception of books taken out Saturday evening, which must be returned on Sunday before 2:15 p. m.
-A fine of 25 cents per volume is charged for failure to return books by 8:10 a. m., or by 2:15 p. m. on Sundays.
-After 9:10 a. m., or 3:15 p. m. on Sundays, there is an additional fine of 10 cents per volume per day.
-Books may be RESERVED for overnight use.
+(Sundays after 5:40 p. m.) and must be returned before 8:10 a. m. on the following morning, with the exception of books taken out Saturday evening, which must be returned on Sunday before 2:15 p. m.
+A fine of 15 cents per volume is charged for failure to return books by 8:10 a. m., or by 2:15 p. m. on Sundays.
+After 8:10 a. m., or 2:15 p. m. on Sundays, there is an additional fine of 10 cents per volume.
+Books must be RESERVED for overnight use.

 5. PERIODICAL ROOM.
-This room affords the student access to more than 1,000 currently received periodicals.
+This room affords the student access to more than 1,100 currently received periodicals.
 Bound sets are kept in the library stacks.
 Volumes from the bound periodical sets are obtainable through the main circulation desk.

 6. NUMBER OF VOLUMES.
-The Michigan State College Library comprises 138,900 volumes, including nearly 10,000 bound federal documents and more than 800 bound volumes of newspapers.
+The Michigan State College Library comprises more than 171,000 volumes, plus nearly 10,000 bound federal documents and more than 890 bound volumes of newspapers.